Deliriointrospeccion/images_downloader/README.md

 # Image grabber

-For downloading images from htlm indexes such as http://isis.bibna.gub.uy/imagenes/
+Tool for downloading images from old html indexes such as http://isis.bibna.gub.uy/imagenes/

 Prototype project, **Work in progress**